JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 from real yosys cell counts (a 16-bit add ≈ 100 cells ≈ 6.25 cells/bit; a
 flip-flop, a 2-input gate and a 2:1 mux bit ≈ 1 cell each ≈ 0.16). **The single
-most important ratio is arithmetic against multiplexer-and-register**, because that is the entire sharing trade.
-An early cut of this model priced a 16-bit adder the same as a 16-bit register, duly decided that unsharing cheap adders was a win, and produced a design real synthesis measured 4.5% *worse*.
+most important ratio is arithmetic against multiplexer-and-register**, because that is the entire sharing trade: a model that priced a 16-bit adder the same as a 16-bit register would decide that unsharing cheap adders is a win, a mistake real synthesis measures as 4.5% worse.
 An adder bit is about six of the things sharing costs, not one.
 `autofsm_area_sweep_compare_test.py` is where that correspondence is held to account.